(preface to add, this site isn’t hosted on WP-Engine)

 Wondering what is the best WordPress hosting platform for web designers or online stores (WooCommerce)?
 What’s the fastest wordpress hosting out there or the best WordPress host for multiple sites?

-What if I told you one of my clients saw an 184% increase in like for like e-commerce sales within week 6 of moving hosting platforms?
+What if I told you one of my clients saw a 184% increase in like for like e-commerce sales within week 6 of moving hosting platforms?

-our wordpress site?
-Plus they’ll diagnose and fix virtually any hosting or wordpress related issue!
-I don’t have to go through long winded support calls, just a straight connection via live chat with WordPress experts that have helped me out time and time again with all aspects of wordpress hosting – ranging from basic things like adding caching exceptions for e-commerce through to diagnosing PHP function errors due to plugin failures.
+Plus they’ll diagnose and fix virtually any hosting or wordpress related issue to help you get setup.
+I don’t have to go through long winded support calls, or wait days for a support ticket to be responded to – just a straight connection via live chat with WordPress hosting experts that have helped me out time and time again with all manner of problems – ranging from basic things like adding caching exceptions for e-commerce sites through to diagnosing database errors due to plugin failures.

-What if I told you the technical support is available within 4 minutes or less (from the UK) and can help you with virtually any aspect of y
+What if I told you the technical support is available within 3 minutes or less (from the UK) and can help you with virtually any aspect of your wordpress site?

 If you’re really serious about owning and running a successful WordPress WooCommerce website you’ll need a managed host with daily automated wordpress backups, hosting that’s fast, secure and has a testing environment (so you won’t break it when updating) as well as a support service that is literally second to none!
 Look no further than WP Engine.